 This versatile heater includes all the necessary features, such as a tip-over and low-oxygen sensor.
 These features, coupled with an additional carbon monoxide detector and a slightly open window of the tent or room, offer optimal heating and protection.
 It means you can relax, sit back and enjoy the warmth in your room or while camping.
 Moreover, the grid cage covers the flammable material and prevents your hands in case you accidentally touch it.

-Mr. Heater F232000 comes with a 16-ounce propane fuel canister that easily lasts from three to six hours.
+Mr. Heater F232000 comes with a 16 ounces propane fuel canister that easily lasts from three to six hours.
 You can install an optional hose assembly to attach a large cylinder.
 Not only that, but you can also install a battery-operated stroller fan to ensure even heat distribution.
 Lastly, you should know that the heater won’t be able to work at altitudes higher than 7,000 feet.

 2. Mr. Heater Little Buddy Propane Non-Electric Heater